itsmedexter/Clicky_Game_in_React/README.md

 ## Getting Started

-To get started using the application, use any web browser to view live link, (xxxxxxxxxx).
+To get started using the application, use any web browser to view live link, (https://itsmedexter.github.io/unit18_Employee-Directory/).
 Repository link, (https://github.com/itsmedexter/unit18_Employee-Directory).

 ## Technolgies Used